 Winter 2022 meeting to be held Feb.
 22 and 23 in Kodiak.

 Fall 2022 meeting to be held Sept.
-20 and 21 in Cold Bay but requested staff to check on plane availability.
+20 and 21 in Cold Bay, but requested staff to check on plane availability.

-Tom Kron, OSM Statewide Support Division USFWS Office of Subsistence Management
+Leigh Honig, Council Coordinator, on behalf of Tom Kron, OSM Statewide Support Division USFWS Office of Subsistence Management dr